DanStemGenomics/danstemgenomics.github.io/directsequencing.md

 2. Fill the sequencing request form [here](https://docs.google.com/forms/d/e/1FAIpQLSeSqTGVYCL0nbWNZZjvitcQ5drs0SUI86V3coCqVx7pSmD0FA/viewform)
      * When we ask for the folder name, it is the name of the folder you just created
      * For any additional information, there is a free text field at the end
+     * Regarding the data analysis, if you want the fastq files to process yourself, you select FASTQ, otherwise you can choose one of the existing pipelines (described here soon..).
+If you need more, then we need a meeting beforehand.
      * After you submit, you will receive your submission by email (on the email you have filled at the top)
 3. We validate the submission (you get the submission_ID)
      * When we receive the request, we look at it and rename the folder with the submission_ID from our database